reyestech/NMAP-Runbook/README.md

 <br />   <br />

 Installation  <br />
-- <b > Nmap is available for various operating systems, including Linux, Windows, and macOS.
+Nmap is available for various operating systems, including Linux, Windows, and macOS.
-- <b > Installation methods may vary depending on the operating system.
+Installation methods may vary depending on the operating system.
 - <b > You can install Linux using your package manager (apt install nmap for Debian/Ubuntu).

 Basic Usage <br />
 - <b > Syntax: nmap [Scan Type(s)] [Options] {target specification}
-- <b > Target specification can be a hostname, CIDR notation, or a range of IP addresses.
+- <b> The target specification can be a hostname, CIDR notation, or a range of IP addresses.

 Examples:  <br />
 - <b > Scan a single host: Nmap 192.168.1.1